Legal briefings

 Latest updates

-The key counterpoint remains Warner v.
+The leading privilege authority remains United States v.
+Heppner (S.D.N.Y.
+Feb.
+17, 2026), 2026 WL 436479, with Warner v.
 Gilbarco (E.D.
 Mich.
 Feb.
-10, 2026), where work-product protection was preserved on those facts.
-The practical takeaway is unchanged: privilege outcomes are process-dependent.
+10, 2026) as the counterpoint.
+The practical takeaway is unchanged: privilege and work-product outcomes are process-dependent.

 Primary case materials